holandajunior/deeplearning-nanodegree/README.md

 ## Table Of Contents

+### Projects

+Currently, there are the following developed projects:

+- First neural network

 ### Tutorials

 * [Sentiment Analysis with Numpy](https://github.com/udacity/deep-learning/tree/master/sentiment-network): [Andrew Trask](http://iamtrask.github.io/) leads you through building a sentiment analysis model, predicting if some text is positive or negative.